jedi-academy/learn-2420/data/labs/lab04.md

 Note: it would be nice if we could prevent Bart from changing key data, like his allowance (?), or to at least log any attempts by him to do so, but that is a subject  for another day :-/

+## Lab Submission

+Submit your shell script to the lab 4 dropbox.

+Not sure if there will be a rubric for this or not.